Revised EBA Remuneration Guidelines and PRA announcement on buy-outs

 The PRA and FCA have been concerned for some time that buy-outs by new employers of remuneration forfeited by Code staff when they leave their old firms has the potential to subvert the overall operation of the Remuneration Code.
 While the employee would where he was a Code staff member at a Level 1 or 2 bank have had his original remuneration subject to malus and clawback by the old employer, bought-out remuneration was in practice immune from recovery by the old employer for obvious reasons.
 On 13 January 2015, the PRA issued a consultation paper on how it proposes to deal with this issue.

 After some 18 months deliberation, the PRA proposes that where a malus or clawback event has occurred in relation to an employee’s employment with the old employer (of personal misconduct nature as material downturn of the financial performance of the old employer is excluded), the old employer acting fairly and reasonably must approach the new employer with the amount of malus and/or clawback that is to be applied, and the new employer would recover those amounts for the old employer.
-In order to allow the system to operate, the new employer will have to identify buy-out remuneration to the old employer when awarded so that the old employer knows that it can apply to the new employer for recovery.
+In order to allow the system to operate, the new employer will have to identify buy-out remuneration to the old employer when awarded so that the old employer knows that to apply to the new employer to operate malus or clawback.

 Considering that one of the earlier proposals the PRA had was to ban buy-outs altogether, this may not be the worst outcome, but the documentation and paperwork around these awards (from both the old employer and new employer) will, if implemented in the proposed form, be extremely cumbersome.